alexander-mead/nbody/README.md

 ```
 ./bin/nbody input/2_body.dat 10 3 1 1e-6 data
 ```
-using the initial condition file `input/2_body.dat` to run a simulation lasting 10 years, in 3 dimensions, boosting to the CM frame, with an accuracy of better than one part in a million for energy and angular momentum conservation.
+using the initial condition file `input/2_body.dat` to run a simulation lasting `10` years, in `3` dimensions, boosting to the CM frame, with an accuracy of better than one part in a million for energy and angular momentum conservation.
 The output data will be foud in `data/particle_1.dat` and `data/particle_2.dat`.

 When the code runs it gives a rough % of completion.
-The output are files particle_1.dat, particle_2.dat, ... , particle_n.dat which are creatred in the specified output folder.
-The files give time, x, y, z, vx, vy, vz for every particle in the simulation at 1000 values of 't' that are linearly spaced.
+The output are files `particle_1.dat`, `particle_2.dat`, ... , `particle_n.dat` which are creatred in the specified output folder.
+The files give time, x, y, z, vx, vy, vz for every particle in the simulation at 1000 linearly-spaced values of 't'.

-These data can then be visualised using the gnuplot script 'plot.p', which can do either a static or animated plot.
-This script can be run by entering gnuplot `>gnuplot` and then type `gnuplot> load 'plot_animate.p'`.
+These data can then be visualised using the gnuplot script `plot.p`, which can do either a static or animated plot.
+This script can be run by entering gnuplot `>gnuplot` and then type `gnuplot> load 'plot.p'`.
 The script requires some things to be specified that are listed in each plotting file; things like number of particles, dimension for the plot.